-During the early phase of pertussis, antibiotic treatment may decrease the duration and severity of cough, but, among adolescents and adults, the diagnosis is rarely established during this phase.
-Antibiotic treatment later in the course of disease probably does not affect the course of symptoms, but may be useful to reduce the spread of the infection.
-Treatment is usually supportive therapy.
+During the early phase of pertussis, antibiotic treatment may decrease the duration and severity of the cough, but among adolescents and adults, the diagnosis rarely is established during this phase.
+Antibiotic treatment later in the course of the disease probably does not affect the course of symptoms, but may be useful to reduce the spread of the infection.
+Usually, treatment for whooping cough is supportive therapy.
 See DPT immunization, DTaP immunization.

 REFERENCE: Jameson, JL, et al. Harrison's Principles of Internal Medicine, 20th ed.
 (Vol.1 & Vol.2).
 McGraw-Hill Education 2018.